 How Long Will It Take To See Results With Vision Therapy?

-Some gains can be seen fairly soon, but it can take up to 6 months to realize significant results.
+Some gains can be seen within a few weeks, but it can take up to 6 months to realize significant results.
 Naturally, this depends on each patient, their unique therapy regimen and their compliance to the program.
-Vision therapy includes in-office and home exercises, visual aids, or eyeglasses, and involves close monitoring and follow-up appointments.
+Vision therapy includes in-office and home exercises, visual aids, or eyeglasses and involves close monitoring and follow-up appointments.
 Over the course of the program, Dr. Marianne Hopkins will decide how many visits are needed to achieve optimal results.